JeromeFitz/react-instafeed/README.md

 ```

 You can set your variables directly in your component.

+**TODO:** Have the Template View be one level higher, and have it be a string acceptance in the props.

 **TODO:** Allow for environment variables to populate authentication information
 *This would probably remove them from the variables, and instead __if__ someone used an authentication variable it would overrwite the default which would be an ENV*